Icy Health

 Neurological problems depend upon where the damage in the nervous system happens, and it determines what condition of the body is impacted, such as communication, hearing, movement, vision, and cognition.
 Neurological disorders affect millions of people worldwide.

-As a result of environmental factors or some external links, there are various neurological conditions, such as Parkinson’s disease, Alzheimer’s disease, dementia, stroke, amyotrophic lateral sclerosis, epilepsy, seizures, infection, and severe headache disorders and diseases.
+As a result of environmental factors or some external links, there are various neurological conditions, such as Parkinson’s disease, Alzheimer’s disease, dementia, stroke, amyotrophic lateral sclerosis3, epilepsy, seizures, infection, and severe headache disorders and diseases.

 It is very important to understand the symptoms of neurological disorders so that the person can lead the correct treatment and diagnosis of their neurological conditions.